Alternative Choices for You

 - Torrent clients: uTorrent, Deluge, qBitorrent, and VUZE

-It is also worth noting that it is possible to buy a pre-flashed WiFi router from Windscribe that comes with the VPN installed and ready to plug and play.
+It is possible to buy a pre-flashed WiFi router from Windscribe that comes with the VPN installed and ready to plug and play.
 This is an excellent option for anybody that wants a no-fuss way of protecting all the devices in their home.

 If you want to use a VPN specifically for torrenting, take a look at our best VPN for torrent sites guide.